Megan Thee Stallion says person who shot her is Tory Lanez

 Peterson was arrested the morning of the incident on suspicion of possession of a concealed weapon and was released on bail later that day.
 He has not been charged with anything related to the incident.

 Pete first said publicly that she was shot days after the incident.
-She has spoken out in several social media posts since it happened, usually in response to what she has said are false stories about what happened.
+She has spoken out in several social media posts since, usually in response to what she has said are false stories about what happened.

 In a July 15 Instagram post, she wrote: "I was never arrested, the police officers drove me to the hospital where I underwent surgery to remove the bullets.
 I'm incredibly grateful to be alive and that I'm expected to make a full recovery, but it was important for me to clarify the details about this traumatic night."